 "Whenever I choose a portrait to paint, I want to make it feel alive.
 You read a face by its emotion."

-27/08/2020Transform your living space with our latest selection of contemporary art, featuring brand-new pieces from Jon Jones, Nic Joly and Paul Kenton.
+27/08/2020Transform your living space with our selection of contemporary art, featuring pieces from Jon Jones, Nic Joly, Nigel Humphries and more.

 05/06/2019Dating back to at least ancient Egypt, portraiture is still one of the world’s most popular genres.
 Join us as we explore a world before selfies.